 Written during my sophomore year, this library was an exploration into Evolutionary Algorithms applied to Reinforcement Learning tasks (specifically Atari games).

-While standard Cartesian Genetic Programming (CGP) relies heavily on mutation, this project attempted to hybridize CGP with NEAT (NeuroEvolution of Augmenting Topologies) concepts to protect topological innovation through speciation.
+Standard Cartesian Genetic Programming (CGP) relies heavily on mutation.
+This project hybridized CGP with NEAT (NeuroEvolution of Augmenting Topologies) concepts to protect topological innovation through speciation.

-The goal was to evolve graph-based programs that could learn control policies without gradient-based optimization.
+The goal was to evolve graph-based programs that could learn control policies using gradient-free optimization.

 - Graph-based Crossover: Implemented custom crossover operators like